(buprenorphine) Buccal Film

 Cases of acute and chronic hypersensitivity to buprenorphine have been reported both in clinical trials and in post-marketing experience.
 The most common signs and symptoms include rashes, hives, and pruritus.
 Cases of bronchospasm, angioneurotic edema, and anaphylactic shock have been reported.
 BELBUCA is contraindicated in patients with a history of hypersensitivity to buprenorphine.

 Risk Of Use In Patients With Gastrointestinal Conditions

 Increased Risk Of Seizures In Patients With Seizure Disorders

-Buprenorphine may increase the frequency of seizures in patients with seizure disorders and may increase the risk of seizures occurring in other clinical settings associated with seizures.
+The buprenorphine in BELBUCA may increase the frequency of seizures in patients with seizure disorders, and may increase the risk of seizures occurring in other clinical settings associated with seizures.
 Monitor patients with a history of seizure disorders for worsened seizure control during BELBUCA therapy.

 Risks Of Use In Cancer Patients With Oral Mucositis

 Cancer patients with oral mucositis may absorb buprenorphine more rapidly than intended and are likely to experience higher plasma levels of the opioid.
 For patients with known or suspected mucositis, a dose reduction is recommended.
 Monitor these patients carefully for signs and symptoms of toxicity or overdose caused by increased levels of buprenorphine. [see DOSAGE AND ADMINISTRATION, CLINICAL PHARMACOLOGY].

 Risks Of Driving And Operating Machinery

 BELBUCA may impair the mental and physical abilities needed to perform potentially hazardous activities such as driving a car or operating machinery.
 Warn patients not to drive or operate dangerous machinery unless they are tolerant to side effects of BELBUCA and know how they will react to the medication.